LexGridnev/coinmetro-cli/README.md

 ![Book](./docs/media/book.jpg)

 A little side project [u2ros](https://github.com/u2ros/coinmetro-cli) made in his spare time (and still a work in progress) for accessing Coinmetro Crypto Exchange using the terminal.
+This version has been enhanced with Gemini AI integration, providing natural language processing capabilities for improved interaction and trading.

 Coinmetro are a transparent, regulations compliant exchange that should appeal to newbies and pros.
 Visit [coinmetro.com](https://coinmetro.com/?ref=lexgri) to learn more about the different products they offer.